 If something doesn’t make sense to you about an offer, don’t be afraid to ask questions to get clarification.

 Consult a real estate attorney at the first sign of trouble.
-Contract law is complicated and should not be handled by any one but a real estate attorney.
-If you are not already working with an attorney on the sale of your home, find one.
+Contract law is complicated and should not be handled by anyone but a real estate attorney.
+If you are not already working with an attorney on selling your home, find one.
 Bring them your Contract to Purchase, Purchase and Sale and any communication involving the real estate transaction for him to determine what your rights are in this situation.

 What you will probably find is that a small deposit of a few thousand dollars is not worth the time effort or money involved in trying to keep it.
 But if you are talking significant deposit monies of tens of thousand of dollars, you may find the fight worth it.